wcarc-on/wcarc-site/aprs.md

 From 2005 to 2015, the club operated the VE3WCC-1 digipeater located in Nepean.
-After losing access to the tower site, the club donated the remaining equipment to the Ottawa Amateur Radio Club, which plans to install a digipeater at Camp Fortune, operating under a new call sign.
+After losing access to the tower site, the club donated the remaining equipment to the Ottawa Amateur Radio Club, which operates the digipeater from the CFRA transmitter site as VE3OCR-4.

 ## APRS Weather Stations